fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 ### 8. Changing the App.cs to App.xaml

 In this step you will learn how to change the **App.cs** to have the **App.xaml** file, which will define the Xamarin Forms application.
-In the **ENEI.SessionsApp** project is possible to find the App.cs file which define the application.
+In the **ENEI.SessionsApp** project it is possible to find the App.cs file which defines the application.
 It is a simple class defined in a *.cs file, which can be defined using a XAML approach.
 For it you need to create a new XAML page as described in figure 51 and figure 52:

 ![**Figure 51:** Add new item (using Visual Studio)](ImagesForGuides/figure51.png)